 We strive to manufacture and provide the best solutions for advanced programming.
 We primarily assemble and test our products at our principal facilities in Redmond, Washington and Shanghai, China.
-Both of these locations became ISO 9001:2015 certified in 2017.
+Both of these locations are ISO 9001:2015 certified.
 We outsource our circuit board manufacturing and fabrication.
+As a resilient supply chain strategy, we manufacture various products in both of our production facilities.
+This strategy allows opportunity to mitigate some of the risks of having only one location, as well as enabling tariff and tax optimization strategies.
 We use a combination of standard components and fabricated parts manufactured to our specifications.
-Most components used are available from a number of different suppliers and subcontractors but certain items, such as some handler and programmer and security provisioning subassemblies, custom integrated circuits, hybrid circuits and connectors, are purchased from single sources.
+Most components used are available from a number of different suppliers and subcontractors but certain items, such as some handler and programmer and security deployment subassemblies, custom integrated circuits, hybrid circuits and connectors, are purchased from single sources.
 We believe that additional sources can be developed for present single-source components without significant difficulties.
 We cannot be sure that single-source components will always continue to be readily available.
-If we cannot develop alternative sources for these components, or if we experience deterioration in relationships with these suppliers, there may be price increases, minimum order quantities, costs associated with integrating alternatively sourced parts, and delays or reductions in product introductions or shipments, which may materially adversely affect our operating results.
+If we cannot develop alternative sources for these components, or if we experience deterioration in relationships with these suppliers, there may be price increases, minimum order quantities, end of life purchase requirements, costs associated with integrating alternatively sourced parts, and delays or reductions in product introductions or shipments, which may materially adversely affect our operating results.

 In accordance with industry practices, generally all orders are subject to cancellation prior to shipment without penalty, except for contracts calling for custom configuration.
 To date, such cancellations have not had a material effect on our sales volume.
 To meet customers' delivery requirements, we manufacture certain products based upon a combination of backlog and anticipated orders.
 Most orders are scheduled for delivery within 1 to 90 days after receipt of the order.
-Our backlog of pending orders was approximately \$4,000,000, \$3,200,000, and \$700,000 as of December 31, 2017, 2016, and 2015, respectively.
+Our backlog of pending orders was approximately (in millions) \$3.9, \$2.9 and \$1.9 as of December 31, 2020, 2019 and 2018, respectively.
 The size of backlog at any particular date is not necessarily a meaningful indicator of the trend of our business.